The Atheist Bible

 This popular story is in reality a disgusting cruelty: A father is asked to slay his own son.
 Nobody in his right mind would call such an instruction benevolent and loving.
 Assume that you see someone who is about to slay another person on an altar.
 Would we not immediately rush to help?
 Would the excuse “I am doing it because God instructs me so” make the act any more pardonable?
 Certainly not.
 We would declare such a person insane.
 This is indeed what has happened: a Texan mother who said that God wanted her to kill her children was jailed as insane.
 And yet, in the Bible, that person is not considered insane.
 On the contrary, he is a hero.
 He is so much of a hero that he became the eponym of the entire group of Abrahamic Religions.
 God, who gives the instruction, is revered as the loving lord of humanity.
 What an absurdity!

-We may argue that God prevented the slaying in the last minute.
+We may argue that God prevented the slaying of Isaac in the last minute.
 This, however, does not excuse him.
 How are a father and a son ever to trust each other again when the father tried to kill the son?
 Pretending to kill someone is called a mock execution.
 Usually the victim fears for their life, cries, makes uncontrollable movements, and pleads for their life Mock Execution.
 Hence it is used as a device of psychological torture.
 It entails severe traumata, anxiety, and stress disorders.
 When the CIA used such techniques on prisoners, it was not met with adoration.
 Nobody praised the CIA for not killing the prisoners, but only simulating their death.
 On the contrary, the practice was condemned all over the world — even if the victims did not die.
 This is because the threat itself is a crime.
-Painting God in a positive image in the story of Isaac is a glorification of violence.
+Thus, praising God for the story of Isaac is a glorification of violence.

 People argue that God just wanted to make a point with Isaac, and say that he no longer desires human sacrifices.
 That, however, is not true.
 His prophets continued to make human sacrifices even after the story of Isaac.